ninariabchun/C_Exercises/README.md

-# A list of C Quests I've done for my studies
+# A list of C Quests I have passed for my studies

 ## Quest01